-- The maps are a general framework and guide for decisionmaking, and do not pre-determine any specific use of land or buildings, or application of any zoning category. - The maps shall be interpreted and future zoning shall be consistent with the concepts, policies, principles and strategies in the plan, including descriptions of categories
+- a.
+The maps are a general framework and guide for decisionmaking, and do not pre-determine any specific use of land or buildings, or application of any zoning category. - b.
+The maps shall be interpreted and future zoning shall be consistent with the concepts, policies, principles and strategies in the plan, including descriptions of categories c.

-- and activity centers, location criteria, checklists and other elements supporting the plan. - c.
 Specific area plans, whether adopted by the City or proposed by private parties in accordance with these regulations, may be interpreted as an amendment or further refinement of the future land use map provided that plan is determined by the Planning Commission to be consistent with the Comprehensive Plan.